Bluebirds (Australian nurses): Selection

-Following the outbreak of World War I the Australian Red Cross Society contacted the French Government offering to provide a team of nurses.
+Following the outbreak of World War I, the Australian Red Cross Society contacted the French Government offering to provide a team of nurses.
 The French Government accepted this offer.
-The Red Cross Society subsequently placed an advertisement in the Australian press seeking medically qualified nurses who were able to speak French.
+The Red Cross subsequently placed an advertisement in the Australian press seeking medically qualified nurses who were able to speak French.
 A total of 90 applications were received.

 Of the applicants, the Red Cross Society eventually selected 11 Sisters, nine nurses and a masseuse, among whom was Dorothy Ellena Duffy, Sister Hilda Loxton and Sister Lynette Crozier.
 Most of these women were aged in their late 20s or early 30s.
 A French teacher was also engaged to accompany the team on their voyage to Europe.
 The nurses signed contracts agreeing to serve for twelve months or the duration of the war, whichever was shorter.
 While the nurses did not form part of the military, the Department of Defence funded their passage to Europe.
 The Australian Jockey Club initially volunteered to pay the first six months of the Bluebirds' salaries at the same rate as those of military nurses, but may have subsequently funded the nurses' salaries for the duration of the war.
 The department store chain David Jones donated the nurses' distinctive uniforms, which were made from dark blue material.